trcrsired/Portable-Cpp-Guideline/README.md

 Running Windows applications on Linux with WINE has substantial benefits in avoiding issues like ABIs.

-Do not forget to export WINEPATH environment in $HOME/.bashrc to include C++ standard libraries dlls like libstdc++-6.dll.
+Remember to export the WINEPATH environment in $HOME/.bashrc to include C++ standard libraries DLLs like libstdc++-6.dll.

 ## Todo: OTHER ISSUES